 Please look through the categories below before venturing out to see the crop circles.
 Please be as considerate as you can when visiting the countryside and the crop circles.
 Better still please download the and print PDF file: A guide to Visiting Crop Circles.
 This is essential reading for all those venturing out into the fields.

 The exhibition features the key facts of crop circle phenomenon and mixes it with stunning photography and footage.
-Attached to the exhibition is the Crop Circle Centre, where visitors can hear the latest crop circle news and enjoy a range of home-made and organic refreshments on the garden terrace.
-A selection of books, cards and inspirational crop circle gifts will be for sale.
+Attached to the exhibition is the Crop Circle Centre, where visitors can hear the latest crop circle news and enjoy a range of refreshments on the canal terrace.
+A selection of books, cards and inspirational crop circle gifts will also be for sale.

 Flying over the crop circles can be an awe-inspiring experience – they were meant to be seen from the air!
 The are several ultra-light companies in Wiltshire that will take you for a short flight over the latest circles, but by far the best aerial experience is via a small helicopter.
 We can recommend Heli Air based at Thruxton Aerodrome – about 30 mins by car from Marlborough.
 They have years of experience flying visitors and professionals over the circles (including us!).
 More details here.